Before You Begin

 - A device with access to VEXcode AIR

 While this course is geared towards the application of skills learning in the simulator with the physical drone, students should be encouraged to continue to use the simulator throughout the course to test-fly missions or practice piloting skills or maneuvers.
 The simulator offers a safe environment for students to practice and build skills, and is intended to be used in conjunction with the physical drone throughout students' VEX AIR journey.
+Learn more about the simulator in this article.

 Standards Alignment